TimesGhana

 Lead Editor

-Jay K Annan is a seasoned writer and media/news editor with over 5+ years experience in journalism and writing.
-As an IT enthusiast, I have a shared interest in business, tech, entertainment and creative writing.
+Jay K Annan is a seasoned writer and media/news editor with over five years of experience in journalism and writing.
+As an IT enthusiast, he has a strong interest in business, tech, entertainment, and creative writing.

 Trending